miracum/dqa-miracumdqa/README.md

 # miRacumDQA

-This is the repository of the MIRACUM data quality assessment tool.
+This is the repository of the MIRACUM data quality assessment tool (DQA tool).

 ## Docker